TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 <br>

-> Is zoom out style real?
+> Is zoom out for real? or is it just a joke?

 <br>

 ## Zoom out style

 Yeah, so that's zoom out style.
-I don't think it comes across very well in a blog post format, but hopefully this is just a dry explainer about how I think my videos and talks and stuff.
-I really do think in terms of zoom out style for [talks](https://www.youtube.com/watch?v=cBYudbaqHAk&t=6704s), [videos](https://youtu.be/Q4OIcwt8vcE) and [articles](https://www.todepond.com/report/definitions-that-dont-matter/).
-If you have any questions feel free to email me at todepond at gmail dot com.
+I don't think it comes across very well in blog post format, but hopefully this is just a dry explainer about how I think my [videos](https://youtu.be/Q4OIcwt8vcE) and [talks](https://www.youtube.com/watch?v=cBYudbaqHAk&t=6704s) and [stuff](https://www.todepond.com/report/definitions-that-dont-matter/).
+If you have any questions, feel free to email me at todepond at gmail dot com.

 All the best!